Maruti Suzuki launches crossover in late assault on India SUV market

 The base diesel model of the S-Cross will be priced at 834,000 rupees ($13,070) and will be sold through a new network of showrooms for premium models.

-It will compete with Ford’s EcoSport, Renault’s Duster and the recently launched Creta compact SUV from Hyundai Motor Co (005380.KS), India’s No. 2 car seller.
+It will compete with Ford’s EcoSport, Renault’s Duster and the recently launched Creta compact SUV from Hyundai Motor Co , India’s No. 2 car seller. ($1 = 63.8100 Indian rupees) (Editing by Edmund Klamann)